South East Stars

-South East Stars are a women's cricket team that represent the London & South East region, one of eight regional hubs in English domestic women's cricket.
-They play their home matches at various grounds, including the County Cricket Ground, Beckenham.
-They are captained by Bryony Smith and coached by Johann Myburgh.
-The team carries over many elements of the WCSL team Surrey Stars, but are now partnered with both Surrey and Kent.
+South East Stars were a women's cricket team that represented the London & South East region, one of eight regional hubs in English domestic women's cricket.
+They played their home matches at various grounds, including the County Cricket Ground, Beckenham.
+They were captained by Bryony Smith and coached by Johann Myburgh.
+The team carried over many elements of the WCSL team Surrey Stars, but were partnered with both Surrey and Kent.
 The team won the inaugural Charlotte Edwards Cup, beating Northern Diamonds in the final.

+At the end of the 2024 season, following reforms to the structure of women's domestic cricket, the team was effectively replaced by a professionalised Surrey team.